Harry Mackeson

 Sir Harry Ripley Mackeson, 1st Baronet (25 May 1905 – 25 January 1964) was a British soldier and Conservative politician.

+Early life

 Mackeson was the son of Henry Mackeson and Ella Cecil Ripley.
 He served in the Royal Scots Greys regiment of the British Army and achieved the rank of Brigadier.

+Political career

 In 1945 he was elected to the House of Commons for Hythe, a seat he held until 1950 when the constituency was abolished, and then represented Folkestone and Hythe until 1959.

 Mackeson served under Winston Churchill as a Lord of the Treasury from 1951 to 1952 and as Secretary for Overseas Trade from 1952 to 1953.
 In 1954 he was created a Baronet, of Hythe in the County of Kent.

+Personal life

 Mackeson married Alethea Cecil Chetwynd-Talbot, daughter of Reginald George Chetwynd-Talbot, in 1940.

 He died in January 1964, aged 58, and was succeeded in the baronetcy by his son Rupert.